 CRC Project Grants

 The Community Relations Council is currently seeking projects to fund for the 2021-2022 fiscal year and is inviting qualified groups or individuals to consider submitting grant requests.
 Priority will, generally, be given to projects that are designed to deliver the greatest impact on positive human relations, that are most effective in bringing different sub-communities of Hickory together, and that provide services and resources to the people who can most benefit.
 Applications are reviewed twice a year.
-The deadline for submitting for the Spring 2021 grant cycle is Thursday, March 4, at noon.
+The deadline for submitting for the fall 2021 grant cycle is Wednesday, September 29, at noon.

 The CRC consists of 16 members, two of which are high school students and two of which shall be differently-abled or physically challenged.
 No more that 5 of the 14 members shall be of any one racial/ethnic background.